McLaren MP4-25: Racing history

 The season concluded with the Abu Dhabi Grand Prix.
 Hamilton took 2nd in a critical race for him, with Button in 4th.
 Button jumped Alonso at the start, which was good for Hamilton, who needed to win with Alonso out of the points and Vettel and Webber both well down.
 Button led during the pit stops, but when everything was settled down, they were still in the same order, 2nd and 3rd behind Vettel, who went on to take the race and the title.
 Hamilton was eventually fourth, 16 points off Vettel, while Button was 5th, a further 26 behind.
 McLaren held on to second in the Constructors', 44 behind Red Bull and 58 ahead of Ferrari in 3rd.

+Other

+The MP4-25 was featured in F1 2010 as one of the playable vehicles, it would return as a classic car in F1 2019 and F1 2020.
+The car also appears in Asphalt 8: Airborne.
+It was added during the December's 2016 "Championship Update".